jameshanlon/cheese/cheese/pages/2019-02-11-guardian-cold-homes.md

 cause of thermal faults by channelling cold airflow within a building.
 Cold air can infiltrate through insulation from the roof or at joist level and cascades down the back of the plasterboard to exit either at the skirting (by which time it will have warmed up) or to the outside.
+Bungalows particularly suffer since all their walls connect with the roof space.

 As well as being an issue in new builds, we have seen it as a problem in older buildings where it is used as part of energy-efficiency retrofit.
 In the worst cases, the effect can be likened to living in a plasterboard tent inside your home.
+The scale of the problem is concerning: approximately 3 million houses have been built since the 1980s when dot and dab became an industry-standard practice.

 The example images below show cold air from a floor cavity circulating behind plasterboard in a wall, between the adhesive dots and dabs.

 <div class="text-center">
 {{ macros.thumbnail('images/2019-02-11-guardian-cold-homes/dot-and-dab-1.jpg', '400x400', 'dot-and-dab') }}
 {{ macros.thumbnail('images/2019-02-11-guardian-cold-homes/dot-and-dab-2.jpg', '400x400', 'dot-and-dab') }}
 </div>

-The problems associated with dot and dab dry lining are avoided easily by ensuring adhesive is applied all around the edge of each sheet of plasterboard to provide an airtight seal to the wall.
+The problems associated with dot-and-dab dry lining are avoided easily by ensuring adhesive is applied all around the edge of each sheet of plasterboard to provide an airtight seal to the wall.
 This takes much longer, so it is frequently omitted by house builders.
 Unfortunately, remedying existing dot and dab is not straightforward and in most cases will require the dry lining to be replaced.
+You can find out if your home has dot-and-dab plasterboard by:

+1. Tapping the plaster to see if there is a hollow sound with patches of solid sound (although you can't confirm this way whether it's channelling cold air).
+2. Feeling a rapid cool down of the house when the wind blows.
+3. Confirming your suspicions with a CHEESE survey, or similar internal thermal-imaging survey.

 The second issue of poor inspection standards highlighted is a principal motivation for why we carry out our thermal-imaging surveys.
 [Air tightness